lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 1. **BuybackExecutor pause** — stops `addLiquidity()`, `placeOrder()`, and the allocation hook; because `allocate()` calls the hook in the same transaction, pausing the executor also halts allocation.
 Assets accumulate safely.
 2. **Stonks creation/signature pauses** — stops new order creation or freezes settlement of existing orders independently.
-3. **OracleRouter pause** — stops price queries, causing allocation and liquidity provisioning to skip or revert.
+3. **OracleRouter feed deactivation** — price queries can be stopped by deactivating a token's feed (or when a feed is stale/unavailable), causing allocation and liquidity provisioning to skip or revert.
+The OracleRouter has no global pause; availability is controlled per token via its feed configuration.

 Asset recovery is available at all times and is not subject to pause.
 Recovery to the treasury sends the token as held; `removeLiquidityAndRecoverToTreasury` unwraps withdrawn wstETH to stETH.

-**Accounting reset:** If cumulative buyback accounting becomes untenable — for example, after a prolonged downturn where accumulated deficit would block buybacks indefinitely — governance can call `resetAccounting` to re-baseline the surplus to zero, forfeiting any unspent allowance.
-The next accounting cycle starts fresh.
-Requires a full DAO vote (`DEFAULT_ADMIN_ROLE`).
+**Prolonged deficit:** There is no manual accounting-reset lever.
+If a prolonged downturn drives `budgetUSD` negative, the allocator simply spends nothing and holds the negative budget in storage until later surplus lifts it back above zero; buybacks resume automatically.
+Governance can raise `surplusShareBP` or lower `reserveDailyRateUSD` to speed recovery, but these apply only to revenue and days after the change (`DEFAULT_ADMIN_ROLE`, full DAO vote); already-banked budget is never re-based or clawed back.

 ---